segux/fix-package-versions/README.md

 ## Usage

 ### Global
-If you just type this in terminal, it will question you if want to fix all dependencies and devDependencies of package.json `fix-package-versions`
+If you just type this in terminal, it will ask you if want to fix all dependencies and devDependencies of package.json `fix-package-versions`